 Rabida Red Sand Beach

 Rabida Island has an area of 4.9 km2 and a maximum altitude of 367 meters.
-The high amount of iron contained in the lava at Rabida give a distinctive red color to the sand of its beach.
+The high amount of iron contained in the lava at Rabida gives a distinctive red color to the sand of its beach.
 Rabida has a distinctive look, with its reddish beach, cliffs, and steep slopes of volcanic cinders.

 Marine iguanas and sea lions are often seen resting in the shade of the caves nearby.
 Behind the beach is the salt brush home where the brown pelicans make their nests.
 Galapagos Rabida Island may be the only opportunity visitors have to see pelicans nesting up close.
-On the cliffs above the pelicans, blue footed and masked boobies can be seen.
+On the cliffs above the pelicans, blue-footed and masked boobies can be seen.

 A noisy colony of sea lions lives on the beach, and a short trail inland is a good place to observe land birds such as finches, doves, yellow warblers, and mockingbirds.

-Snorkeling along the rocks at the east end of the beach may reveal many of the reef fish common to these waters, and the ever-present sea lions.
+Snorkeling along the rocks at the east end of the beach may reveal many of the reef fish common to these waters and the ever-present sea lions.

-Continuing up the rocky red cliffs a short 15-20 minute walk leads to a cliff overhang with a fantastic view of the cove with the ocean, lagoon and scarlet cliffs.
+Continuing up the rocky red cliffs a short 15-20 minute walk leads to a cliff overhang with a fantastic view of the cove with the ocean, lagoon, and scarlet cliffs.